SenhorLion/reactnd-project-myreads/README.md

 │   ├── favicon.ico # React Icon, You may change if you wish.
 │   └── index.html # DO NOT MODIFY
 └── src
-    ├── App.css # Styles for the app.
-    ├── App.js # This is the root of your app.
-The Entry point for all routes.
-    ├── App.test.js # Used for testing.
-Provided with Create React App.
-Testing is encouraged, but not required.
     ├── api # Includes all api related modules:
     │   ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
 Instructions for the methods are below.
     ├── components # All component modules:
+    │   ├── Book.js # Renders book data.
+    │   ├── BookDetail.js # Renders book detail data.
+    │   ├── BookShelf.js # Renders book shelf data.
+    │   ├── BookShelves.js # Renders list of book shelf data.
-    │   ├── Header.js # The Header, can be re-used and tailored per view.
+    │   ├── Header.js # Reusable header component can be tailored per view.
+    │   ├── Loader.js # Loader to give feedback to user per API action.
-    │   ├── ListBooks.js # Contains the main bookshelves for the app.
+    │   ├── SearchBooks.js # Renders search book list.
+    │   ├── SearchInput.js # Renders input form to capture searchterms.
+    │   ├── SelectShelf.js # Select component - Displays book shelf category options and handles shelf selection.
+    ├── constants # All constants:
+    │   ├── constants.js # Store string copy and messages as constants.
     ├── icons # Helpful images for your app.
 Use at your discretion.
     │   ├── add.svg
     │   ├── arrow-back.svg
     │   └── arrow-drop-down.svg
+    ├── App.css # Styles for the app.
+    ├── App.js # This is the root of your app.
+The Entry point for all routes.
+    ├── App.test.js # Used for testing.
+Provided with Create React App.
+Testing is encouraged, but not required.
     ├── index.css # Global styles.
 You probably won't need to change anything here.
     └── index.js # You should not need to modify this file.
 It is used for DOM rendering only.
 ```